 Of course, it’s always better to give plants a spot in a garden bed rather than in a pot.

 The roots will be happy with more space, and the sunflower will grow taller.
 So maybe your participants will have the opportunity to plant their sunflowers in a garden or in small green spaces – like a garden bed at the local school.
+Both activities are perfect for Eco Club sessions.
+The group will discover the development of the roots and gives each plant a own pot.

 So why do we use plant pots then?
 Because not everyone has a garden – balconies and windowsills deserve sunflowers too.